AnishaB123/spark-data-processing-pipeline/README.md

 - Python
 - Hadoop (HDFS compatible)

+---

 ## 🏗️ Architecture

-The pipeline follows a distributed batch-processing architecture:
+The pipeline follows a **distributed batch-processing architecture**:

 - Data is ingested from source files (CSV / JSON / Parquet)
 - Apache Spark processes data in parallel across partitions
 - Transformations and aggregations are applied using Spark DataFrames
 - Final processed data is written to storage for analytics and reporting

-This design ensures scalability, fault tolerance, and efficient large-scale processing.
+This design ensures **scalability, fault tolerance, and efficient large-scale processing**.

+---

 ## 🔄 Workflow

 1. Load raw datasets into Spark DataFrames
 2. Perform data cleaning (null handling, filtering, schema validation)
 3. Apply transformations and aggregations
 4. Execute Spark jobs in a distributed manner
 5. Store processed output for downstream analytics

+---

 ## ▶️ How to Run